-Articles 73-75 of the Treaty lay down the contributions, roles and responsibilities behind the Energy Community budget.
+Articles 73 - 75 of the Treaty lay down the contributions, roles and responsibilities behind the Energy Community budget.
 The process of adoption of the biannual budget is defined in the applicable legislation (Procedural Act 2014/01/MC-EnC on procedures for the establishment and implementation of budget, auditing and inspection).
 It is adopted biannually by the Ministerial Council based on a proposal of the European Commission.
-In the ongoing biennium, budget contributions by the Parties amounted to EUR 4.8 Mio in 2020 and in 2021.
+In the upcoming biennium, budget contributions by the Parties shall amount to EUR 4.96 Mio in 2022 and to EUR 5.10 Mio in 2023.

 The director of the Energy Community Secretariat has the sole responsibility on the implementation of the budget in accordance with the principle of sound financial management.
 The Budget Committee supervises and advises the director in the financial management of the operations of the Energy Community.